 Archival Support — The New York Public Library Manuscripts and Archives Division, with funding support from the Astor, Lenox, and Tilden Foundations.
 To access the Eric Marcus Collection guide, click here.

-Archival Support — ONE Archives Foundation, the independent community-partner of ONE National Gay & Lesbian Archives at the USC Libraries, the largest repository of LGBTQ materials in the world.
+Archival Support — ONE Archives Foundation, the independent community-partner of ONE National Gay & Lesbian Archives at the USC Libraries, is the largest repository of LGBTQ materials in the world.

-Funding Support for Season One — The Arcus Foundation, which funded the launch of Making Gay History’s first season, is dedicated to the idea that people can live in harmony with one another and the natural world.
+Funding — The Arcus Foundation, which funded the launch of Making Gay History’s first season, is dedicated to the idea that people can live in harmony with one another and the natural world.